-We've updated this page to reflect these changes.
+We’ve updated the information on this page to reflect these changes.

 On 24 March 2020, the Fair Work Commission (the Commission) made a determination varying the Hospitality Award.

-On 29 June 2020, the Commission made a new determination that extended and changed parts of Schedule J, including who it applies to.
-The updated Schedule applies from an employee’s first full pay period on or after 1 July 2020 until 27 September 2020.
+On 29 June 2020, the Commission made a new determination that extended and changed parts of Schedule J, including who it applied to.
+The updated Schedule applied from an employee’s first full pay period on or after 1 July 2020 until 27 September 2020.

-The new Schedule J applies to some employers and employees covered by the Hospitality Award.
-Use Find my award if you’re not sure which award applies to you.
+Schedule J applied to some employers and employees covered by the Hospitality Award.

-From the first full pay period or on after 1 July 2020, Schedule J no longer applies to employees and their employers in the JobKeeper scheme.
-Instead, these employers can use the temporary Fair Work Act JobKeeper provisions to manage their workforce more flexibly.
+From the first full pay period or on after 1 July 2020, Schedule J no longer applied to employees and their employers in the JobKeeper scheme.
+Instead, these employers could use the temporary Fair Work Act JobKeeper provisions to manage their workforce more flexibly.

-For information about the JobKeeper scheme and the Fair Work Act JobKeeper provisions, see JobKeeper wage subsidy scheme.
+For information about the JobKeeper scheme and the Fair Work Act JobKeeper provisions, see JobKeeper scheme - overview.

 Requirements of a direction under Schedule J

-From the first full pay period on or after 1 July 2020, if an employer gives a direction under Schedule J, they have to tell the employee in writing that the employer agrees to the Commission arbitrating any disputes about that direction.
+Under Schedule J, if an employer gave a direction they had to tell the employee in writing that the employer agreed to the Commission arbitrating any disputes about that direction.

-Any direction given under Schedule J stops applying at the earlier date of either:
+Any direction given under Schedule J stopped applying at the earlier date of either:

-- when the employer withdraws, revokes or replaces the direction, or
+- when the employer withdrew, revoked or replaced the direction, or

 - on 27 September 2020.